begumozksglu/begumozksglu/README.md

 🎓      I have a bachelor's degree on Econometrics <br>
-🎓      I'm doing a master's degree in Econometrics
+🎓      I'm doing a master's degree on Econometrics

 💻      I work at Coşkunöz Metal Form as a Digital & IT Project Responsible